 Do you have any clubs or classes that could fulfill community service?

 Any student can choose to start a club.
 Currently, our Humanitarian Club is one of the most active in the school.
 They typically meet twice a month on the weekend to volunteer throughout the city.

 All scholars who are in good standing and who meet the minimum GPA requirement — 80 percent — are encouraged to apply to SA Summer Experience.
 All admitted participants will have their application fees, program tuition, and room and board fully paid for by Success Academy!
 Scholars have the chance to attend collegiate, artistic, and outdoor leadership opportunities both locally and across the country.
 We are very proud of our Summer Experience opportunities and have spent years curating our expansive list.
 At this point, we do not intend on subsidizing programs outside of this list and encourage students to thoroughly review the options we’ve identified.

 Every year we add more and more trips!
-This year we’ve visited the Metropolitan Museum of Art, Brooklyn’s Waste Management Treatment Center for our Environmental Engineering course, the NY Federal Reserve, Chicago on Broadway and others.
+Before the pandemic, we visited the Metropolitan Museum of Art, Brooklyn’s Waste Management Treatment Center for our Environmental Engineering course, the NY Federal Reserve, Chicago on Broadway and others.
 We also have monthly advisory competitions where the winning advisory groups can choose their team’s outing.
 Some have gone to family dinners, ice skating, the movies and more!
 We even sent a lucky group of sophomores to Chatsworth in England, where they met the Duke and Duchess of Devonshire!

 What materials do I need to purchase for the first day of school?

 All students start the year with a high school starter kit that includes notebooks, pens and pencils and other necessary materials.
 High school uniforms will need to be purchased to begin the school year.